MateoBAS/MateoBAS/README.md

 - 🎓 I have a degree in Physics and I am currently studying a Master's in Financial Technologys.
 - 💡 Passionate about building system models and running simulations to understand their dynamics.
-- 🌱 Constantly learning about complex systems, and simulation techniques.
+- 🌱 Constantly learning about complex systems, and financial techniques.
-- 🏡 Based in **Zaragoza, Spain**.
+- 🏡 Based in **Madrid, Spain**.

 <br>